Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-starter-appconfiguration-config/README.md

 [Package (Maven)][package] | [Samples][app_configuration_sample]

 ## Getting started

 ### Prerequisites

 - Java Development Kit (JDK) with version 8 or above
 - [Azure Subscription][azure_subscription]
 - [Maven][maven] 3.0 and above

 ### Include the package

 There are two libraries that can be used azure-spring-cloud-appconfiguration-config and azure-spring-cloud-appconfiguration-config-web.
-There are two differences between them the first being the web version takes on spring-web as a dependency, and the web version will attempt a refresh when the application is active when the cache expires.
+There are two differences between them the first being the web version takes on spring-web as a dependency, and the web version has various methods for refreshing configurations when the application is active when the cache expires.
 For more information on refresh see the [Configuration Refresh](#configuration-refresh) section.

 [//]: # ({x-version-update-start;com.azure.spring:azure-spring-cloud-appconfiguration-config;current})
 ```xml